nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 04 The File System.markdown

 ##

-08. `cd ~charlie` changes the current working directory to charlie's home directory. `cd ~/charlie` attempts to change the current working directory to a directory named _charlie_ inside current user's home directory.
-The latter may fail if no such directory exists.
+08. `cd ~charlie` changes the current working directory to user charlie's home directory. `cd ~/charlie` attempts to change the current working directory to a directory named _charlie_ in current user's home directory.

+    The former command will fail if there is no user named charlie.
+The latter command will fail if no directory named _charlie_ exists in current user's home directory.

 ##

-09. To refer to the _update.sh_ file present in the current directory and not some other file with the same name existing in a directory listed in the user's **PATH**.
+09. To refer to _update.sh_ file present in the current directory and not some other file with the same name existing in a directory listed in **PATH** variable.
 This measure could also be required if the current working directory (represented by **.**) is not listed in the **PATH** variable.

 ##